University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 Research supervision is provided by staff within the Department of Clinical and Health Psychology allowing access to a broad range of research expertise, in conjunction with clinical thesis supervision provided by the NHS.
 Clinical placements are available to trainees in a wide variety of settings including regional and national centres of excellence, supervised by registered clinical psychologists, together with appropriate input from other professionals.
 The quality and variety of available placements and the Programme's academic strengths are seen as particularly important features.

 In recent years, the programme has responded to Scottish Government priorities by introducing training places aligned to a specific clinical population such as Older Adults, Forensic or Child and Adolescent Mental Health Services (CAMHS).
 In these aligned training places, core placements remain the same as for non-aligned places, however specialist placements and theses are expected to be completed within the designated aligned areas where possible.
 This is a valuable opportunity to be engaged in more in-depth training within a specialty and related research.
-All places in the 2020 intake will be full-time and either three years in length or two years seven months where Recognition of Prior Learning (RPL) applies.
+All places in the 2021 intake will be full-time and either three years in length or two years and seven months where Recognition of Prior Learning (RPL) applies (see section on RPL below for details).
 Successful completion of the Programme leads to the award of a practitioner doctorate covering academic work, a research thesis and supervised clinical training, conferring eligibility to apply for registration with the Health & Care Professions Council (HCPC) and to apply to the British Psychological Society for Chartered Clinical Psychologist status.
 Other recent innovations include the introduction of a range of e-learning technologies supporting teaching and placement practice in a variety of specialties, facilitating distance participation where appropriate.

 The taught component of the programme has recently undergone a major review supporting the development of transferable psychological competencies with population specific adaptations consistent with current conceptual and theoretical approaches in clinical psychology.
-The Programme is pluralistic in its psychotherapeutic orientation, with particular strengths in cognitive-behavioural approaches (CBT) and systemic approaches, also offering the option to train in Interpersonal Psychotherapy (IPT).
+The Programme is pluralistic in its psychotherapeutic orientation, with particular strengths in cognitive-behavioural approaches (CBT) and systemic approaches.

 The Programme also allows you to choose certain elements of your training in Year 3, enabling you to specialise.
 These "Advanced Practice Seminars" (APSs) typically cover therapeutic modalities and also specialist populations in depth and are typically structured as seminars and advanced skills workshops.
-For example, you will have the choice of sessions in Schema Therapy, Cognitive Analytic Therapy, Psychodynamic Psychotherapy and advanced practice in systemic and family therapies as well as more in-depth training in Interpersonal Therapy, Acceptance and Commitment Therapy and Psychological Approaches to Psychosis.
+Whilst topic areas can vary over time, current options include Schema Therapy, Cognitive Analytic Therapy, Psychodynamic Psychotherapy and advanced practice in systemic and family therapies as well as more in depth training in Interpersonal Therapy, Acceptance and Commitment Therapy and Psychological Approaches to Psychosis.

 The Programme is overseen by the Joint Training Committee (JTC) which meets twice a year.
 The JTC has approximately 30 members consisting of members of the Programme Team, NHS supervisor representatives, clinical psychologist managers representing each of the NHS Health Board areas, trainee representatives, experts by experience, local area tutors and representatives from NES.
 Course co-ordinators from the University liaise with NHS staff to plan and organise teaching.
 Regular meetings are held between staff and trainees to discuss matters of common concern, and to obtain trainee feedback on the Programme.